 Why is there a concern about when to have fillers when you get a covid vaccine?30/03/21

-I see a lot of stuff on Instagram with strange rules of DON’T HAVE YOUR VACCINE FOR 2 WEEKS BEFORE OR 2 WEEKS AFTER YOUR FILLER!
+There have been some recommendations coming out from clinics with rules like: DON’T HAVE YOUR VACCINE FOR 2 WEEKS BEFORE OR 2 WEEKS AFTER YOUR FILLER!

-There is no scientific basis for this rule IMO.
+There is very little in scientific literature to support this rule.
 Here’s why:

 There was a study of 30,000 patients in an arm of the moderna (mRNA) vaccine trials.